The Herb Alpert School of Music at CalArts

 The VoiceArts program at CalArts is one of the first of its kind.
 While many institutions offer curricula where outcomes are expected to reflect predetermined and conventional aesthetics, the VoiceArts program guides students towards identifying their own voice, sound, ideals and performance practice

-'What to Wear,' an opera by Richard Foreman & Michael Gordon
+'What to Wear' (excerpt).
+An opera by Richard Foreman and Michael Gordon.

 The VoiceArts Program is designed for creative artists whose primary means of expression is the voice—for those who wish to develop both their unique artistic voice and their vocal mechanism.
 It facilitates the evolution of artists who seek to be distinctive and expressive makers of original art, as well as those who wish to explore already existing vocal music.
 The program assists all students in gaining the tools, techniques and creative ideas with which to develop and contextualize their work, regardless of direction.